Daniel L. Kastner

 Daniel L. Kastner (born 1951) is an American physician and researcher specialising in the genetics of autoinflammatory disorders.
-He is scientific director of the National Human Genome Research Institute, where he is a National Institutes of Health Distinguished Investigator.
+He is a Distinguished Investigator at the National Institutes of Health and was the scientific director of the National Human Genome Research Institute between 2010 and 2021.
 He was awarded the 2021 Crafoord Prize for Polyarthritis for his pioneering work on autoinflammatory diseases.

 Early life and education

-Kastner was born in Lockport, NY, in 1951.
+Kastner was born in Lockport, New York, in 1951.

 Kastner earned a BA in philosophy from Princeton University in 1973. and an MD and PhD from Baylor College of Medicine.

 Career

 Kastner joined the National Institutes of Health in 1985 and as of 2020 is scientific director of the Division of Intramural Research of the National Human Genome Research Institute.
 His research there "has focused on using genetic and genomic strategies to understand inherited disorders of inflammation".

 His work has led to the recognition and treatment of a range of autoinflammatory disorders.
 In 1987 his was one of two teams which simultaneously discovered and published the genetic mutation which causes FMF, and since then he has worked on disorders including TRAPS and DADA2.
 In 2020 he was one of the authors of the paper which first described the VEXAS syndrome.
 As of 2021 he is working on Behçet's disease.